-- 1-5.
-When trying to recall a message from the hard disk on the PCMT system, you can recall it by its MAN, CIN, or what other factor?

-- 1. DTG

-- 2. TOR

-- 3. CSN

-- 4. TOT

-- 1-6.
-The PCMT outputs its message traffic for the user to what device?

-- 1. Hard drive

-- 2. Diskette

-- 3. CD ROM

-- 4. CD

-- 1-7.
-Which of the following systems replaced NAVCOMPARS?

-- 1. NSTA

-- 2. DSN

-- 3. INMARSAT

-- 4. MARCEMP

-- 1-8.
-What is the maximum number of send and receive channels that can be handled simultaneously using MARCEMP?

-- 12 send/24 receive

-24 send/12 send

-12 send/12 receive

-24 send/24 receive
+- 1-1.
+The PCMT system is the 1-5.
+When trying to recall a central part of what larger message from the hard disk Navy communications system? on the PCMT system, you can recall it by its MAN, CIN, 1.
+NSTA or what other factor?
+2. MARCEMP 3.
+IMARSAT DТG 1.
+4. DSN 2.
+TOR 3.
+CSN 1-2.
+What does the PCMT software 4.
+TOT package combine for message-processing?
+1-6.
+The PCMT outputs its message traffic for the user to what 1.
+BIUs and IBM-compatible device?
+PC desktop microcomputers 1.
+Hard drive PC-compatible desktop 2.
+Diskette 2. microcomputers 3.
+CD - ROM 3.
+Desktop microcomputers 4.
+CD and mainframe computers Mainframe computers and 1-7.
+Which of the following HAVC super computers systems replaced NAVCOMPARS?
+1-3.
+What type of 1.
+NSTA message-processing system is 2.
+DSN the PCMT system?
+3. INMARSAT MARCEMP 1.
+Basic 2. dBase 1-8.
+What is the maximum number 3.
+Store-and-forward of send and receive channels Network that can be handled simultaneously using 1 - 4.
+What is the minimum amount MARCEMP? of RAM for the PCMT microprocessor to have?